team-toast/DAIHard/audit-info/high_level_feature_spec.md

 Finally, the Factory calls either beginInOpenPhase or beginInCommittedPhase.
 This moves the Trade into the appropriate phase, and sets the rest of the state variables.

-This 3-step process allows the Trade to take into account the amount of DAI it had been funded with, when setting its initial state.
+This 3-step process allows the Trade to take into account the amount of DAI it had been funded with, when setting its initial user-facing state.

 ### *Open* Phase